-About Hair Loss
+About Hair Thinning & Loss

 Hair Loss 101

-MALE AND FEMALE PATTERN HAIR LOSS
+MALE AND FEMALE PATTERN HAIR THINNING

-The Leading Cause of Hair Loss
+The Leading Cause

 Men experiencing male pattern baldness typically lose their hair in a very predictable and visible way.
-Hair loss begins with receding at the temples and/or thinning at the crown.
-As hair loss progresses, the two balding areas eventually meet in the middle, leaving hair only on the back and sides of the head.
+It begins with receding at the temples and/or thinning at the crown.
+As hair thinning progresses, the two balding areas eventually meet in the middle, leaving hair only on the back and sides of the head.
 The reason this band of hair remains is that it’s resistant to a hormone called dihydrotestosterone (DHT).
 Men with male pattern baldness are born with a sensitivity to DHT that attacks hair follicles at the crown and along the hairline, particularly at the temples.

-PROFESSIONAL HELP FOR HAIR LOSS
+PROFESSIONAL HELP FOR HAIR THINNING

-What Can I Do About My Hair Loss?
+What Can I Do Next?

 For informational purposes only.
 The exact cause of hair loss can only be determined by a medical professional.